 (9) GMOs and Antibiotics.
 GMOs and antibiotics in non-organic meat and dairy products can destroy good probiotic bacteria.
 This makes it necessary to add good probiotics to your diet.

 (11) Healthy Weight.
 Gut flora balance influences your weight.
 One recent study found that obese people have a less diversity in their gut flora than lean people.
-Other studies have suggested that an increase in a group of gut bacteria called Firmicutes, and a decrease in a group of gut bacteria called Bacteroidetes, are linked with obesity.
+Other studies suggest that an increase in a group of gut bacteria called Firmicutes, and a decrease in a group of gut bacteria called Bacteroidetes, are linked with obesity.

 (12) Brain health.
 Studies in animals suggest disrupting gut bacteria may have an effect on the brain, and in turn, behavior.
-Mice given antibiotics also showed changes in their brain chemistry that have been linked to depression.
+Mice given antibiotics also showed changes in their brain chemistry that are linked to depression.
 Animal studies also suggest that healthy gut flora can affect levels of the stress hormone, cortisol.
 The study also found that people who took the prebiotics had lower levels of cortisol in their saliva when they woke up in the morning, compared with people who took a placebo.

 Research & References